 Crafting compelling meta titles and descriptions

-Meta titles and descriptions comprise the words you usually see on search engine results.
-When you search a keyword or keywords on Google, the results or snippets you see are called meta titles and descriptions.
+Meta title and meta description comprise the words you usually see on search engines.
+When you search a keyword or keywords on Google, the results or snippets you see are called meta tags: meta titles and meta descriptions.
+These are some of the important website’s SEO elements.

 While most CMS (Content Management Systems) platforms automatically use your post title and excerpt as your page’s meta title and description, you can make a different version for each.
 Why should you do that?
-Here are the key attributes that you need to consider when writing your meta titles and descriptions:
+Here are a few attributes why you need to consider meta titles and descriptions:

-Remember that these are the users’ first impressions of your website, so you have to make sure you optimize as much as possible.
+Remember, that on-page SEO tags are the users’ first impressions of your website, so you have to make sure you optimize as much as possible.

 In any SaaS website, your page categories mean much more than anything else.
-Whereas blogs and news websites thrive on lengthy content that increases users’ session duration, a B2B SaaS website prioritizes effective categorization to point visitors to the products they’re searching for.
+Whereas blog post and new landing pages thrive on lengthy content that increases users’ session duration, a B2B SaaS website prioritizes effective categorization to point visitors to the products they’re searching for.

-Using the correct header tags on your pages will help you structure your content effectively.
-Most SaaS websites, especially enterprise-level ones, have a variety of products that they present in a single page.
-So, when doing B2B SaaS SEO, you have to make sure that you use header tags for search engines like Google to crawl and index.
+Using the correct header tags on your pages will help create content and structure it effectively.
+Most SaaS web pages, especially enterprise-level ones, have a variety of products that they present on a single landing page.
+So, when doing B2B SaaS SEO, you have to make sure that you use header tags that are search engine friendly so that search engines like Google can crawl and index it.

 An optimized header tag hierarchy will also help improve website navigation, especially if your tags point to their internal links.
-Remember that you’re not just using header tags for search engines; you’re also optimizing these tags for a user-friendly experience and interface.
+Remember that you’re not just using header tags for search engine bots or to satisfy search engine algorithms.
+You’re also optimizing these tags for a user-friendly experience and interface.

 Integrating relevant keywords naturally within the content